Using and understanding the basis of Ragger testing capabilities

 $ mkdir -p tests

-package contains a ragger.conftest
+Ragger package contains a ragger.conftest module, including:

 a base_conftest.py module, defining

-fixtures and CLI arguments,a configuration.py module, allowing to parametrize the previous fixtures.
+pytestfixtures and CLI arguments,a configuration.py module, allowing to parametrize the previous fixtures.

-to implement its testing
+As implied, Ragger relies on pytest to implement its testing

-features hence requires a pytest
+capabilities.
+Using these Ragger features hence requires a pytest setup.

-will fetch its configuration from a conftest.py
+In particular, pytest will fetch its configuration from a conftest.py

 file, so in this case one needs to create such a file, and import Ragger

 capabilities in it.
-A minimal conftest.py
+A minimal conftest.py file would be:

 1# This line includes the default `Ragger` configuration.